 If you can’t snag a table (reservations are hard to come by on the weekends), you can sit at the bar and still have the same menu.
 On Saturday nights at 10 pm, you can come in for the secret ramen.
 There is only one option, and limited amounts so you need to get there early and put the secret ramen order in quickly to experience whatever is new that week!

 15. Best Patio in the North Loop: Monte Carlo

-A North Loop staple, Monte Carlo is like stepping back into time.
+A North Loop staple, Monte Carlo is like stepping back in time.
 Antique wallpaper, a gilded bar, and strong cocktails.
 Monte Carlo has an awesome patio in the summer.
 It feels like you are in Europe!

-The best things on the menu are the chicken wings, fried chicken, and steak sandwiches.
+The best things on the menu are chicken wings, fried chicken, and steak sandwiches.
 Their shaken martinis come with a sidecar, so you really get two martinis in one!